Army Fellows Program

 The Arroyo Center's executive agent coordinates the annual nomination and selection process, which starts in November for the next fiscal year participants.
 Final selection normally occurs at the beginning of the third quarter of the fiscal year.
 Selected officers report for duty in July or August to RAND's Santa Monica, CA or Washington, D.C. offices.

-Those interested in participating in this program should contact their assignments officer, or visit the U.S. Army Application Process for the Fellowship Program to learn more.
+Those interested in participating in this program should contact their branch manager or assignments officer NLT 30 SEPT about broadening opportunities in the RAND Arroyo Center fellowship program and the application process.
 For detailed information about the Fellows program, contact the RAND Arroyo Center's Contracting Officer's Representative at 703-697-6925, DSN 227-6925, Program Analysis and Evaluation Directorate, Office of the G-8, U.S. Army.